10 Best Payroll Software for Small Business Users in 2023

 This article is part of a larger series on Payroll Services.

 Aside from being affordably priced, the best payroll software for small business users calculates employee wages and deductions accurately and pays and files payroll taxes automatically.
-Most offer unlimited pay runs, two-day direct deposits, employee self-service portals, and access to employee benefits.
+Most offer unlimited pay runs, paid time off (PTO) tracking, two-day direct deposits, employee self-service portals, and access to employee benefits.

-To find the ideal payroll systems for small businesses, we evaluated more than a dozen solutions and narrowed the list down to our top 10 recommendations:
+To find the ideal payroll systems for small businesses, we evaluated more than a dozen solutions and narrowed the list down to our top nine recommendations:

 - Gusto: Best overall small business payroll software

-- Square Payroll: Best for restaurateurs, retailers, and Square POS users
+- Square Payroll: Best for small restaurants, retail shops, and Square POS users

-- OnPay: Best for small companies needing to delegate payroll duties
+- OnPay: Best for delegating payroll duties and those with niche payroll needs

 - ADP Run: Best for rapidly scaling startups